DamianS-eng/Mario-Kart-64-HD/README.md

 ## [Dolphin latest WIP build](https://dolphin-emu.org/download/)

 1. DDS textures are highly recommended.
 These can be found [here](https://evilgames.eu/texture-packs/mario-kart-64-hd.htm)
-2. Alternatively, change the branch to [Dolphin](https://github.com/AndratVA/Mario-Kart-64-HD/tree/Dolphin) and press the "Code button" on the right side of the Github page, then "Download .ZIP".
-3. Extract the ZIP file into `%username%/Documents/Dolphin Emulator/Load/Textures` (`~/.local/share/dolphin-emu/Load/Textures` on Linux, `~/Library/Application Support/Dolphin/Load/Textures` on macOS).
+1. Extract the ZIP file into `%username%/Documents/Dolphin Emulator/Load/Textures` (`~/.local/share/dolphin-emu/Load/Textures` on Linux, `~/Library/Application Support/Dolphin/Load/Textures` on macOS).
-4. Graphics > Advanced > Load Custom Textures
+1. Graphics > Advanced > Load Custom Textures
-5. Graphics > Advanced > Prefetch Custom Textures (requires high amounts of RAM)
+1. Graphics > Advanced > Prefetch Custom Textures (requires high amounts of RAM)

 [^cache]: The respective .htc or .hts file will need to be created during the first startup.
 This takes time and the created file will be stored in the cache directory.
 Note that Project64 is 32-bit, so using .htc is going to fail due to memory restrictions.
 [^paths]: The path to the textures may differ and can be changed using GLideN64 settings.